Portrait of Archduchess Isabella Clara Eugenia, Spanish Regent of the Low Countries, as a Nun

 - © Norton Simon Art Foundation

-Archduchess Isabella (1566-1633), the daughter of King Philip II of Spain, was married to Archduke Albert and with him, ruled as sovereign of the Spanish Netherlands.
-After her husband's death in 1621, she was made governor of the Netherlands on behalf of the King of Spain.
+Archduchess Isabella (1566–1633), the daughter of King Philip II of Spain, was married to Archduke Albert and alongside him ruled as sovereign of the Spanish Netherlands.
+After her husband died in 1621, she was made governor of the Netherlands on behalf of the King of Spain.
 As a ruler, Isabella entrusted Rubens, her court painter, with not only artistic projects but also sensitive diplomatic missions.
-She is portrayed in the habit of the Sisters of St. Clare, the order she joined after Albert's death—a common practice for noble widows at the time.
+Here, she is portrayed in the habit of the Sisters of St. Clare, the order she joined after Albert's death—a common practice for noble widows at the time.

 [Galerie Sankt-Lucas, Vienna, 1934].